University College London

 Role in the project:

-The Leibniz Supercomputing Centre will contribute to the project by providing computing resources and support to project partners.
-We will also seek to transform the results of the project into services of general interest to the scientific community.
+The Leibniz Supercomputing Centre has been contributing to the project by providing computing resources and support to project partners.
+LRZ has also been seeking to transform the results of the project into services of general interest to the scientific community.
 For example, the web services or programming libraries.
 This will contribute to the sustainability of the work completed in the project.

 Bull SAS is the newest member of the Atos family.
 Atos SE is a leader in digital services with pro forma annual revenue of € 5.6 billion and 96,000 employees in 72 countries.
 Serving a global client base, the Group provides Consulting & Systems Integration services, Managed Services & BPO, Cloud operations, Big Data & Cyber-security solutions, as well as transactional services.
 With its deep technology expertise and industry knowledge, the Group works with clients across different business sectors: Defense, Financial Services, Health, Manufacturing, Media, Utilities, Public sector, Retail, Telecommunications, and Transportation.
 With 80+ years of technology innovation expertise, the new « Big Data & Cyber-security » 80 Service Line (ATOS BDS) gathers the expertise in Big Data, Security and Critical Systems brought by Bull acquisition and the ones already developed by Atos in this domain.